Phil Coulson: Director of S.H.I.E.L.D. and second death

 Coulson's involvement with alien materials leads to a faction of S.H.I.E.L.D. agents led by Robert Gonzalez, who distrust secrets and superhumans attempting to take over the fledgling organization, but Coulson convinces them to let him stay on as director after helping save hundreds of civilians.
 Together, they defeat a faction of Inhumans, though Coulson loses a hand in the process.
 Coulson later becomes romantically involved with Rosalind Price, the leader of an anti-Inhuman government task-force called the Advanced Threat Containment Unit (ATCU), until her death at the hands of Grant Ward, a Hydra agent who formerly worked with Coulson.
 Coulson gets revenge by crushing Ward's chest with his prosthetic hand.

 Following the signing of the Sokovia Accords, S.H.I.E.L.D. is re-legitimized, with Coulson replaced as director by Jeffrey Mace, though he is eventually able to retake command of operations while Mace serves as the public face of S.H.I.E.L.D.
-After the artificial intelligence AIDA attempts to take over the world, Coulson allows himself to briefly become a Ghost Rider to defeat her.
+After the artificial intelligence AIDA attempts to take over the world, Coulson allows himself to briefly become a Ghost Rider to defeat her (AIDA was too quick to allow the original Rider to get up close so the only option was to take her by surprise).
 Coulson and his teammates are later abducted and sent to the future, to prevent the extinction of humanity.
 After their return, his team discover the Ghost Rider burned through the GH-325 that kept Coulson alive, causing him to slowly die ever since.
 Despite the team's best efforts to save him, Coulson ultimately chooses to leave S.H.I.E.L.D. and live the remainder of his life in Tahiti with Melinda May, with whom he developed a romantic relationship.